Causal Influences over Social Learning Networks: Introduction

 \subsection{Contributions}

-In particular, our work proposes a novel causal impact criterion for dynamic social networks in Sec.~\ref{sec:causal_effect_def}.
-It quantifies how much an agent $m$ affects another agent $k$ for each agent pair \((m,k)\).
-We derive closed-form expressions for these impact factors in Secs. \ref{sec:main_results_nbsl} and \ref{sec:main_results_asl} for both non-Bayesian social learning \cite{jadbabaie_2012,zhao_2012} and adaptive social learning \cite{bordignon_2021} models.
-We also analyze useful special cases to illustrate how the causal effects depend on the models.
-In Sec.~\ref{sec:causal_ranking}, we propose the {\sf CausalRank} algorithm to rank agents based on their overall influence on the network, while accounting for the fact that more impactful agents should be weighted more.
-This algorithm is based on the eigenvector centrality of the bipartite causal relations matrix introduced in Sec.~\ref{sec:causal_effect_def}.
-We also propose a graph causality learning (GCL) algorithm in Sec.~\ref{sec:causal_discovery}, which allows estimating causal influences from observational data, and in Sec.~\ref{sec:computer_sims}, we verify our results with synthetic data.
-In Sec.~\ref{sec:twitter_app}, we apply the results to real Twitter data, demonstrating their practical usefulness.
+\begin{itemize} \item Our work proposes a novel causal impact criterion for dynamic social networks in Sec.~\ref{sec:causal_effect_def}.
+It quantifies how much an agent $m$ affects another agent $k$ for each agent pair \((m,k)\). \item We derive closed-form expressions for these impact factors for two social network models: non-Bayesian social learning \citep{jadbabaie_2012} and adaptive social learning \citep{bordignon_2021} in Secs. \ref{sec:main_results_nbsl} and \ref{sec:main_results_asl}, respectively.
+The non-Bayesian framework \citep{jadbabaie_2012} models network dynamics through a (log)-linear autoregressive process, stated in future expression \eqref{eq:dif_combine_step}, and incorporates in-network interactions as well as possibly hidden out-of-network factors.
+The adaptive framework \citep{bordignon_2021} additionally introduces temporal weightings that emphasize more recent interactions, as stated in \eqref{eq:LLF_evolution_asl}.
+Beyond general causal influence expressions, we also analyze useful special cases to illustrate how the causal effects depend on the model parameters. \item Analyzing the influence for every pair \((m,k)\) results in a network causality matrix, which offers various options to rank agents for their overall influence.
+In Sec.~\ref{sec:causal_ranking}, we propose a particular algorithm, {\sf CausalRank}, to rank agents based on their overall influence on the network, while accounting for the fact that more impactful agents should be weighted more.
+This algorithm leverages the eigenvector centrality of the bipartite causal relations matrix introduced in Sec.~\ref{sec:causal_effect_def}. \item Additionally, we introduce a graph causality learning (GCL) algorithm in Sec.~\ref{sec:causal_discovery}, designed to estimate causal influences using observational data comprised of social interactions and the graph topology underlying the agents. \item In Sec.~\ref{sec:computer_sims}, we illustrate our results with synthetic data.
+In Sec.~\ref{sec:twitter_app}, we apply these findings to real social media data, demonstrating their practical usefulness. \end{itemize}